hectorC/Android_spcmic_recorder/README.md

 2. **Launch the recorder view** – The app auto-requests the default 48 kHz rate and displays both requested and negotiated values (see settings menu).
 3. **Select a sample rate** – Use the spinner to pick among the rates advertised by the interface/alt-setting (e.g., 48 kHz, 96 kHz).
 4. **Adjust gain** – Use the gain slider (0 to +48 dB) to boost input levels.
 Gain is applied in the native capture pipeline and written into the file.
 The level meter and clipping detector operate post-gain.
+5. **(Optional) Enable geolocation** – Toggle the location switch on the timecode card to capture a single high-accuracy fix at the end of each take.
+Grant fine location permission when prompted; the status pill updates from *Disabled* → *Searching* → *Locked*.
-5. **Start monitoring** – Tap **START MONITORING** to begin USB streaming.
+6. **Start monitoring** – Tap **START MONITORING** to begin USB streaming.
 The level meter shows the real-time peak level of the loudest channel, with color zones (green/yellow/red) indicating headroom.
 If any channel clips, a warning icon appears and the meter stays red until you tap to clear.
-6. **Start recording** – Once levels look appropriate, tap **START RECORDING** to open a timestamped WAV file (e.g., `spcmic_recording_YYYYMMDD_HHMMSS.wav`) and begin writing audio to disk.
+7. **Start recording** – Once levels look appropriate, tap **START RECORDING** to open a timestamped WAV file (e.g., `spcmic_recording_YYYYMMDD_HHMMSS.wav`) and begin writing audio to disk.
 The UI displays elapsed time.
-7. **Stop recording** – Tap **STOP RECORDING** to finalize the file.
+8. **Stop recording** – Tap **STOP RECORDING** to finalize the file.
 Headers are back-filled with the negotiated format before the file is closed.
 When the payload exceeds 4 GB, the writer upgrades the container to RF64 and patches the ds64 chunk before close.
-8. **Abort monitoring** – Long-press the button during monitoring to exit USB streaming without recording a file.
+9. **Abort monitoring** – Long-press the button during monitoring to exit USB streaming without recording a file.

 Recorded WAV files can be saved to: